Reducing and highlighting violence against police officers and emergency services workers has been a priority for me since I came into office in 2016.

-Over the last four years it has been clear that vast majority of our communities are very supportive of the difficult work our officers do, but it’s clear that we can do more to reduce the violence that officers face on a regular basis – in every force, in every region, every day.
-There’s clearly a small number of people who need to realise that attacking a police officer is not, and will not, be tolerated.
+Over the last four years it has been clear that vast majority of our communities are very supportive of the difficult work our officers do, but we can do more to reduce the violence that officers face on a regular basis – in every force, in every region, every day.
+There remains a small number of people who need to realise that attacking a police officer is not, and will not, be tolerated.
 It can also have long-lasting consequences – both for them and the officer in question.
 It is my sincere wish that with the threat of increased sentences, that perpetrators will think twice before committing this horrible crime.

-My #Behindthebadge campaign, which was launched in January 2017, calls for better protection for staff in order to reduce incidents whilst ensuring officers and staff continue to get the same level of support as any other victim of crime.
+My #BehindTheBadge campaign was launched in January 2017 and calls for better protection for staff in order to reduce incidents whilst ensuring officers and staff continue to get the same level of support as any other victim of crime.
 We must do all we can to protect those who protect us.

 What I aim to achieve: